-- 6.1i The ET noted that the previous Evaluation Report (2010) advised the Faculty and the Arts Management Department to consider 'establishing the post of BA programme leader to provide operational leadership for the programme'.
+- 6.1 The ET noted that the previous Evaluation Report (2010) advised the Faculty and the - Department of Film and Television to consider 'establishing the post of BA programme leader to provide operational leadership for the programme'9.
 Although the Faculty has not established such a post, it has established a Study Programme Committees for each programme (as from the end of 2012).
 The role of these committees, which include staff, student and stakeholder representatives, is to analyse the most important performance indicators pertaining to the programme and resolve any issues in regard to its content.
 A course supervisor is in charge of the implementation of each study programme, though it was unclear to the ET if this was similar in function to a programme leadership role.
 In the SER, the Faculty admits that Study Programme Committees have not yet fully matured in terms of their operation.
-However, the ET applauds the decision of the Academy to establish of the Study Programme Committees and recognises the potential they have to form a key part the quality assurance and enhancement processes of the Academy. - ii In its meeting with a group of current BA Art Management students, the ET learned that they had regular experience of teaching staff cancelling classes.
-They reported this as being a particular problem in the first year of the programme.
-The ET was given to understand that a number of their teachers had cancelled classes during the current academic year.
-The ET was curious as to how such matters would normally be brought to the attention of the Faculty or Academy.
-The ET asked about this when it met with representatives of Faculty Administration and was informed that this would be a matter that students would raise directly with the Dean of Faculty, who would then investigate the issue.
-The ET formed the view that the Faculty should take direct responsibility as part of its formal quality assurance systems for ensuring the delivery of scheduled teaching sessions, rather than relying on students to bring forward complaints.
-In light of this the ET recommends that the Academy monitors more closely the delivery of scheduled teaching sessions to ensure that these take place according to the published timetable and to ensure that any cancelled classes are appropriately re-scheduled or the content of these classes is delivered through alternative means. - 6.2 One of the key recommendations of the previous Evaluation Report (2010) was for the Academy to establish 'a more formal quality assurance system' 10.
-In response to this, the Academy undertook a project 11 aimed at integrating all its monitoring and improvement processes in order to ensure their effectiveness.
+However, the ET applauds the decision of the Academy to establish of the Study Programme Committees and recognises the potential they have to form a key part the quality assurance and enhancement processes of the Academy. - 6.2 One of the key recommendations of the previous Evaluation Report (2010) was for the Academy to establish 'a more formal quality assurance system', and to 'formalise and generally improve means of obtaining and using student feedback'10.
+In response to this, the Academy undertook a project11 aimed at integrating all its monitoring and improvement processes in order to ensure their effectiveness.
 The Academy currently collects a range of data sets; student admissions, progression and achievement, module delivery, international mobility and graduate employment.
 In addition, the Academy collects data from a range of surveys, including student surveys, alumni surveys and employer surveys.
-Data sets are
+Data sets are made available to, and analysed by, a number of bodies that play a key role in the quality management process, including Study Programme Committees, Faculty Councils, Senate and the Rector's Office.
+At present, the collection of different data is undertaken by different administrative divisions of the Academy but the ET were informed that an IT system for quality management is currently in development and that, when completed, this will draw together all the data and make this readily available across the academy.
+The ET commends the Academy on its commitment to the gathering of comprehensive quantitive data for the purpose of assuring and enhancing the quality its programmes, and its intention to make this data available electronically across the institution.
+However the ET learned, through its discussions with students, alumni and social partners that the dominant mode of engagement for the purpose of eliciting qualitative feedback was informal rather than being mediated through more formal frames.
+Therefore, the ET recommends that the Academy seek practical and effective ways to engage students, graduates and social partners in more formal ways in the evaluation, revision and renewal of the programmes as they go forward.